 - When baiting wildlife, use only organic food that’s part of the animals’ natural diet, and avoid baiting animals that are potentially dangerous.

+As for photographing the natural environment, common sense rules prevail.
 Nature photographers should avoid polluting and littering the natural environment, and stay on trails that are forged to lessen impact on fragile ecosystems.

-The Best Entry-Level DSLRs for Amateur Nature Photographers
+Best Entry-Level DSLRs for Amateur Nature Photographers

 Canon Rebel T6i

 The Canon Rebel T6i is great for amateur nature photographers who want an affordable camera with great features.
 It has an easy-to-use interface, built-in Wi-Fi (for quick transfers to a computer or instant sharing on social media), and an upgraded autofocus.
 Other key specs include a 24-megapixel resolution, an APS CMOS sensor, an ISO range of 100-12,800, shutter speeds of 1/4000-30 sec, and continuous shooting at 5 fps (great for shooting wildlife in action).
 Moreover, the Canon Rebel T6i gives nature photographers access to Canon’s extensive line of EF and EF-S interchangeable lenses—including ultra-wide-angle, super telephoto, and macro lenses.
 Top lenses Canon users should consider investing in include the Canon 10-18mm IS STM and the Canon 10-22mm.